akabe/ocaml-jupyter/README.md

 ## Related work

 Many Jupyter kernels for functional programming languages are available such as [IHaskell][ihaskell], [Jupyter Scala][jupyter-scala], and [Jupyter Rust][jupyter-rs].
-[IOCaml][iocaml] is another OCaml kernel that inspires us, but it seems no longer maintained.
+[IOCaml][iocaml] is another practical OCaml kernel that inspires us, but it seems no longer maintained.
 OCaml Jupyter kernel differs from IOCaml in

 |                        | OCaml Jupyter | IOCaml v0.4.8 |
 | ---------------------- | ------------- | ------------- |